-Nancy Abu-Bonsrah has been trending on the web and on various social media platforms for emerging the first black female to graduate from the Johns Hopkins University School of Medicine as a Neurosurgeon.
+Nancy Abu-Bonsrah has been trending on various social media platforms for emerging as the first black female to graduate from the Johns Hopkins University’s School of Medicine as a Neurosurgeon.

-Nancy who is a Ghanaian, was among final year medical students from various medical institutions in the United States of America who participated in the 2017 Match Day on Friday March 17, ahead of their residency training in the coming summer.
+Nancy, a Ghanaian, was among the final year medical students from various medical institutions in the United States of America who participated in the 2017 Match Day on Friday, March 17, ahead of their residency training in the coming summer.

 Topmost on the list is the one coming from Hopkins Medical News which congratulated Nancy Abu-Bonsrah for being among the 2017 graduate Neurosurgeons from the prestigious American University.
 See a screenshot of tweet below.

-Other friends also took to twitter to identify with, as well as pour out their honour and congratulations to the medical genius.
-Among them is Mizpeh, who posted photos of Miss Nancy, letting the world know she is the first black female neurosurgeon at Johns Hopkins.
+Other friends also took to Twitter to congratulate the medical genius.
+Among them is Mizpeh, who posted photos of Miss Nancy, letting the world know that she is the first black female neurosurgeon at Johns Hopkins.
 See original tweet below.